 210. The Greek World - This course, which is cross-listed with History 210, surveys the major historical developments and literary figures of Greece from preclassical times to the end of the Hellenistic period.
-Students who enroll for Classics 210 will write a paper on a literary topic; those who enroll for History 210 will write a paper on a historical topic.
-A knowledge of the Latin and Greek languages is not required.
-Open to all students.

 Four Credits Bell Fall Semester, Alternate Years